 A bioblitz is an intense survey of all species in a given area over a specified period of time.
 The goal is to document as many species as possible!

 YOU!
 There will be local experts, enthusiasts, and volunteers split into groups searching for a variety of taxa throughout the event.

 Participants will work in teams, each with a taxon focus (e.g., birds, butterflies, reptiles, etc.), however other species found along the way should also be documented.
 Each team will need to have at least one expert on that taxon.
 If you would like to be a team leader, please sign up here!

-Datasheets are available at this link (check back soon for link to download!).
+Datasheets are available at this link.
+The first tab has the full species list and the second tab is blank datasheets.
 Ideally, each species documented will have a representative picture taken of it.
 If the group is unsure if an animal is another species, err on the side of considering it a separate species!

 There is a bioblitz page for this event on iNaturalist. iNaturalist also has an app available for Android and Apple so you can enter data on the go during the event!
 All observations for which a photo was taken should be entered into this iNaturalist database.
 All other observations without an accompanying photo should be recorded in the datasheet.
 Click here to learn more about how to use iNaturalist.

 Please try to document each localized species observation with a representative photo.
 If there is a group of the same species at a spot, please take a picture of one individual and record the total number of individuals.
 For example, if you are recording a group of four sandhill cranes in a marsh, please take a photo of one and when creating the iNaturalist entry, in the field labeled "Estimated number of individuals", select the amount at that spot.
 Be sure to record these instances in the datasheet as well.
 After the event, please scan and email the datasheet(s) to Danny Goodding at firstname.lastname@example.org